-Yoshida Shoin was born in 1830, the scion of prestigious samurai family who traditionally occupied themselves with training of the Shogun military forces.
-He got an excellent education and soon develop a fatal wanderlust.
-In 1851 he applied for permission to study in the north of Japan but committed the crime of leaving before his paperwork had been finished.
+Yoshida Shoin was born in 1830, the scion of a prestigious samurai family who traditionally occupied themselves with training of the Shogun military forces.
+He got an excellent education and soon developed quite a wanderlust.
+In 1851 he applied for permission to study in the north of Japan but committed the crime of leaving his post before his paperwork had been finished.
 For this he was stripped of his samurai rank and were forced to leave his family.
-For a few years he made a living teaching until a he by chance learned of the US Navy Officer Matthew Perry having arrived in Japan.
+For a few years he made a living teaching until by chance he learned of the US Navy headed by Matthew Perry having arrived in Japan.
 His petition to join the Americans and return with them to study the West was denied but this being Yoshida he was not going to take no for an answer.
-He traveled in haste to Shimoda where the American ships where anchored but due to a bad skin condition he was forced to stop by in Rendaiji where at night he snuck into the therapeutic hot spring baths to try and get his skin a little better.
-A local doctor found him and put him up in an old inn, which has been preserved.
+He traveled in haste to Shimoda where the American ships where anchored but due to a bad skin condition he was forced to make a short stop in the village of Rendaiji where at night he snuck into the therapeutic hot spring baths to ease his skin condition.
+A local doctor found him and put him up in an old inn.
 This blog post is about that inn, which still remains today exactly as Yoshida would have found it in 1853.
 Feeling better he snuck out again at night, and hid in a cave near the American ships until it was dark enough for him to row out to the ships.
-The American sailors caught him and forbade him to even deliver the letters he had painstakingly written in the old inn (the inkstone and table still remains).
+The American sailors caught him and forbade him to even deliver the letters he had painstakingly written in the old inn (the inkstone and table he used in his letter writing still remains).
 He had no choice but to return where he was swiftly captured by the local garrison.
 After spending a while in prison in Edo (soon to be Tokyo) he was let out to run a little school where he managed to attract some of the most brilliant scholars and revolutionaries of the time.
 The shogun sensing that there was trouble brewing began rounding up rebel thinkers and in 1859 Yoshida was one of the many executed.
 A little while later the shogunate was overthrown and power restored to the Emperor and the civilian government, ending over 250 years of Japanese isolation (and peace).
 But that is a different story.